IBM/zopeneditor-sample/README.md

   - [ ] Feedback menu in Wazi
   - [ ] Newsletter
   - [ ] Blog
+  - [ ] A conference presentation or lab
   - [ ] Linkedin
   - [ ] IBM.com
   - [ ] Other: